Regional architecture

 Leaders’ Summits

-On 24 September 2021, US President Biden hosted the first in-person Quad Leaders’ Summit with former Prime Minister Morrison, Indian Prime Minister Modi and then Japanese Prime Minister Suga in Washington.
-Leaders issued a Joint Statement and Summit Fact Sheet.
+On 24 September 2021, then US President Biden hosted the first in-person Quad Leaders' Summit with former Prime Minister Morrison, India's Prime Minister Modi and Japan's then Prime Minister Suga in Washington.
+The inaugural virtual Leaders' Summit was held on 12 March 2021.

 Foreign Ministers' Meetings